DROSL/kalita-server-old/README.md

 java -jar kalita-server-1.0.jar
 ```

+3. Configure the server with the **config.properties** file.
-2. Open the file **Kalita Server Demo.html** in your browser.
+4. Open the file **Kalita Server Demo.html** in your browser.
-3. Type any text you want to be read out loud into the textbox.
+5. Type any text you want to be read out loud into the textbox.
-4. Click the **TTS** button.
+6. Click the **TTS** button.

 ## Disclaimer